-In a recent presentation by local AI expert Dr Jacques Ludick, one prominent use case of AI is in the local insurance sector, where churn is a massive problem, or in other words, customers sign up online to use a product but stop using it within 90 days.
+In a recent presentation by local AI expert Dr Jacques Ludick, one prominent use case of AI is in the local insurance sector.
+Churn is a massive problem, which essentially is when, customers sign up online to use a product but stop using it within 90 days.

-With AI, businesses like these can avoid churn by being able to evaluate their customer data in a way that gives them insight into how to upsell and cross-sell products, as well as predict if and when a customer is not going to make full use of the product.
+With AI, businesses like these can avoid churn by being able to evaluate their customer data in a way that gives them insight into how to upsell and cross-sell products.
+They can also use it to predict if and when a customer is not going to make full use of the product.

 Some other examples of using AI to cut costs include: